Daniel-Freire-Oliveira/pynt/README.md

-#	Pytn is an aplication writen in pygame
+#	Pytn is an aplication writen in pygame in progress